leedh0124/leedh0124.github.io/_pages/projects.md

 ---
 permalink: /projects/
-title: "A collection of research projects I've work on"
+title: "A collection of research projects I've worked on"
 classes: wide
 date: 2022-08-15T03:02:20+00:00